Khan/genqlient/docs/FAQ.md

 }
 ```

-You can also put the `# @genqlient(omitempty: true)` on the first line, which will apply it to all arguments in the query.
+You can also put the `# @genqlient(omitempty: true)` on the first line, which will apply it to all arguments in the query, or `# @genqlient(for: "MyInput.myField", omitempty: true)` on the first line to apply it to a particular field of a particular input type used by the query (for which there would otherwise be no place to put the directive, as the field never appears explicitly in the query, but only in the schema).

 If you need to distinguish null from the empty string (or generally from the Go zero value of your type), you can tell genqlient to use a pointer for the field or argument like this:
 ```graphql